pyranid/pyranid/README.md

 ### Statement Identifiers

-For any data access method that accepts a `sql` parameter, you may alternatively provide a [`Statement`](https://pyranid.com/javadoc/com/pyranid/Statement.html), which permits you to specify an arbitrary identifying object for the SQL.
+For any data access method that accepts a `sql` parameter, you may alternatively provide a [`Statement`](https://pyranid.com/javadoc/com/pyranid/Statement.html), which permits you to specify an arbitrary identifier for the SQL.

+If you do not provide a [`Statement`](https://pyranid.com/javadoc/com/pyranid/Statement.html) explicitly, Pyranid will create one for you and generate its own identifier.

 ```java
 // Regular SQL